Wakefield Beasley & Associates

 About Lord Aeck Sargent

-Singled out for the strength of its presence and the scope of its successes, Lord Aeck Sargent operates with over 3,000 projects completed since 1942 and a team of 160 experts in architecture, interior design, urban design & planning, landscape architecture, historic preservation, sustainable design, cost management, and construction administration.
+Singled out for the strength of its presence and the scope of its achievements, Lord Aeck Sargent has a wealthy portfolio of over 3,000 projects completed since 1942.
+Its team is composed of 160 experts in architecture, interior design, urban design, landscape architecture, land planning, cost estimation, and zoning.
 The firm works out of six offices nationwide.
-Fifty of its team members are certified by the Leadership in Energy and Environmental Design (LEED), 70 of its projects have been LEED-certified designs, and Lord Aeck Sargent is one of the pioneer firms in The 2030 Challenge, a sustainability movement urging a 50-percent reduction of energy usage in new commercial buildings and in major renovations within the private sector.
-Of its projects in museums, arts centers, multi-family housing and mixed-use buildings, government buildings, laboratories, and corporate headquarters, to name a few, the firm has earned 200 awards, including three R&D Magazine Laboratory of the Year and multiple AIA Honor Awards for Excellence in Architecture.
-The firm is also a member of 1+, meaning one percent of the team’s working hours are dedicated to pro bono and nonprofit services.
-Joe Greco, president of the firm since 2010, studied architecture at Georgia Institute of Technology and Harvard GSD and granted a scholarship to study at Ecole des Beaux-Arts in Paris.
-Antonin Aeck, founding principal, has experience in four countries and in 15 states in the US.
-He has received numerous awards and is a former AIA Atlanta Chapter president.
+Over 50 of its team members are certified by the Leadership in Energy and Environmental Design (LEED) and more than 70 of its projects have been LEED-certified.
+As a leading figure in green design advocacy, the firm is one of the pioneers in The 2030 Challenge, a sustainability movement urging a 50-percent reduction of energy usage in new commercial buildings and in major renovations within the private sector.
+For its projects in museums, art centers, multi-family housing and mixed-use buildings, government buildings, laboratories, and corporate headquarters, the firm has earned 200 awards, including three R&D Magazine Laboratory of the Year and multiple AIA Honor Awards for Excellence in Architecture.
+The firm is also a member of 1+—that is, one percent of the team’s working hours are dedicated to pro bono and nonprofit services.
+Joe Greco, president of the firm since 2010, studied architecture at Georgia Technical Institute and Harvard.
+Greco earned a scholarship to study at the Ecole des Beaux-Arts in Paris.
+Antonin Aeck, the firm’s founding principal, is licensed to practice in four countries and in 15 states in the US.
+He is a former AIA Atlanta Chapter president and has received numerous awards throughout his career.

-The Swan House, one of Atlanta’s historic landmarks, was originally a 1920s home designed by architect Philip Trammell Shutze and belonging to Mr. Edward Inman — in his time, the wealthiest man in Georgia.
+The Swan House, one of Atlanta’s historic landmarks, was originally a 1920s home designed by architect Philip Trammell Shutze and belonged to Mr. Edward Inman, the wealthiest man in Georgia during that time.
 The property is included in the National Register of Historic Places and operates today as a house museum.
-In collaboration with The Atlanta History Center, Lord Aeck Sargent designed an elaborate renovation of the house.
+In collaboration with The Atlanta History Center, the firm designed an elaborate renovation of this historic home.
 From 1998 through 2004, major structural alterations were made, such as restoring the cascading water fountain and garden walls, redoing the interior to better match and honor its original 1920s aesthetic, and recovering the historic butler’s pantry.
-All mechanical, electrical, fire protection, and security systems were installed and brought up to date, and each addition, from the plasterwork and the marble and wood to each decorative painting, was diligently researched to ensure historical accuracy.
+All mechanical, electrical, fire protection, and security systems were updated.
+To make sure that the elements are historically-accurate, every detail, from the plasterwork, the marble, wood, to each decorative painting, was diligently researched.
 The exterior of the home has been featured in films, including The Hunger Games.
-Seventh Midtown, which Lord Aeck Sargent designed with The Loudermilk Cos., is an impressive building featuring luxury residential condos and above ground-level retail.
-With 48k square feet total, the building includes private roof terraces, two penthouse suites, and 21 full residential units total.
+Another notable work is the Seventh Midtown mixed-use project, which the company designed with The Loudermilk Cos.
+The design produced a stunning building that features luxury residential condos and above ground-level commercial retail.
+With an area that totals to 48,000 square feet, the building includes private roof terraces, two penthouse suites, and 21 full residential units.
 The property has been recognized by AIA.

 Todd Bertsch AIA, LEED AP